Commercial Real Estate Loan Criteria

 -

-Loan term (typically 5–25 years).
+Loan term (typically 5 to 25 years)

 13. Collateral

-The property itself usually serves as collateral.
+The property typically serves as collateral.

-Additional guarantees or cross-collateralization might be required.
+Additional guarantees or cross-collateralization may be required.